VUnit/vunit/docs/check/user_guide.rst

 Architecture
 ------------

-The check subprograms are mainly a number conditional log messages.
+The check subprograms are conditional log messages.
 If the condition represents a failing check then an error message is issued using the VUnit :doc:`log package <../logging/user_guide>`.